Massively Parallel Sequencing/Genomic Microarray (Oligo-based Array)

 - Use to confirm diagnosis in a fetus at risk for TSC based on a positive family history

-Tuberous sclerosis complex (TSC) is a multisystem, genetic disorder causing numerous benign tumors as well as intellectual and developmental disabilities.
+Tuberous sclerosis complex (TSC) is a multisystem, genetic disorder causing numerous benign tumors as well as cognitive and developmental disabilities.
 Tumors can occur in the skin, brain, kidneys, and other organs, and can lead to significant health complications.
 TSC may be life threatening.
-Nearly all affected individuals have skin findings that develop early in life and can include pigmentary changes, thickened skin, growths in the nails, and facial angiofibromas.
-Intellectual changes are common and can present in a variety of ways, including autism spectrum disorder, behavioral changes, and intellectual disability.
-Seizures occur in >80% of affected individuals.
+Nearly all affected individuals have skin findings that develop early in life, which can include pigmentary changes, thickened skin, growths in the nails, and facial angiofibromas.
+Changes in cognitive ability are common and can present in a variety of ways, including autism spectrum disorder, behavioral change, and cognitive disability.
+Seizures occur in more than 80% of affected individuals.
 TSC may be suspected prenatally due to the presence of a fetal cardiac rhabdomyoma, the most common cardiac tumor seen on ultrasound.

 Disease Overview